algrshn/traffic-signs/README.md

-# Traffic signs recognition in TensorFlow2
+# Traffic sign recognition in TensorFlow2

 This is an exercise in image recognition.
 The goal is to train a simple convolutional network to recognize some traffic signs.